 - About Us -

-Look Hear Australia is a library of Allied Health resources designed to assist families and professionals of children with individual, additional and complex needs.
+Look Hear Australia is an online toolkit designed to assist families and professionals of children with individual, additional and complex needs.
 Look Hear Australia stands for Library of Online Knowledge for Health and Education Profressionals (Australia).

-The goal of Look Hear Australia is to gather resources, websites and information in "one place" which professionals and parents can access when working with children with complex or additional needs.
+The goal of Look Hear Australia is to gather resources, websites and information in a one place as which professionals and parents can access when working with children with complex or additional needs.

 The internet is a BIG place!
 The aim of Look Hear Australia is to bring together some of the wonderful resources that are already available to parents, professionals and families!